SeanBlakeley/cornell-notes-gutenberg-block/readme.md

-## Cornell Notes
+## Cornell Notes Gutenberg Block
-Create perfect study notes with the Cornell Notes Gutenberg Block for WordPress.
+#### Create perfect study notes with the Cornell Notes Gutenberg Block for WordPress.

 [Cornell Notes](https://en.wikipedia.org/wiki/Cornell_Notes) provides an excellent structure for organising and summarized your notes, ideas and concepts - this logical approach is an invaluable way to help learning and retention for students of all ages.
 This plugin provides a new, dedicated Cornell Notes Gutenberg block to enable you to quickly and easily take your notes within WordPress.

+### Installation
+1. Upload the entire `cornell-notes` folder to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Navigate to any Gutenberg-enabled editing screen and select the 'Cornell Note' block from the `Common Blocks` tab
+4. Create your Cornell Note
+5. Learn and grow :)

 ### How to Use Cornell Notes
 1. Add your title at the top of the note - this is a summary of context of the notes.